nafeeibnazahid/bookManagementSystem/README.md

 3. run `mvn spring-boot:run` the command in another terminal.

 4. You can check the apis via postman.
-Can find the postman collections in `./entryTaskJava.postman_collection.json`

-5. You can check the apis via postman.
 Can find the postman collections in [./entryTaskJava.postman_collection.json](entryTaskJava.postman_collection.json)